Mountains and Volcanoes

-A volcano is formed when lava gets collected by after several volcanic eruptions and a vent allows the magma to reach the surface.
+A volcano is formed when lava gets collected after several volcanic eruptions and a vent allows the magma to reach the surface.
 It forms volcanic stones by cooling down around the vent.

 Difference between mountain and volcano: –

-- A mountain will surely have an elevation higher than its surroundings but not all volcanoes rise higher than their surroundings.
+- A mountain will have an elevation higher than its surroundings but not all volcanoes rise higher than their surroundings.

 - Volcanoes can be a part of mountain ranges.